8 Poisonous Houseplants That Could Endanger Your Pets And Children

 1. Pothos Ivy

-Pothos Ivy, sometimes referred to as Devil’s Ivy, is a popular indoor plant that is known for its gorgeous leaf colouring, its simple growing needs, and its ability to purify the air in a home.
+Pothos Ivy, sometimes referred to as Devil’s Ivy, is a popular indoor poisonous houseplants that is known for its gorgeous leaf colouring, its simple growing needs, and its ability to purify the air in a home.
 In small quantities, Pothos Ivy is only mildly harmful, particularly to people, but it causes a burning of the mouth, irritation of the skin, swelling in the lips, tongue and throat, and diarrhoea.

 However, in animals, the response can be much worse, even fatal.
 Pets that eat Pothos Ivy may experience drooling, choking, swelling of the mouth and tongue, difficulty breathing and stomach upsets.
 If too much is consumed, it can lead to renal failure and death.